-Made by reducing milk, Lachcha Rabdi is a sweet that can be served as sides or atypical, chilled dessert any day!
+Made by reducing milk, Lachha Rabdi is a sweet that can be served as sides or a typical, chilled dessert any day!
 Here is how to make it.

 Out of every dish there which includes Rajasthani Jungli Maas, Rajasthani Namkeen Oliya, my favourite happens to be Rabri or Rabdi just because its soothing flavours derived from saffron, milk, cream takes your thoughts about a dessert to another level every time it is served.

-Being a fan of dry fruits and rose petals, I tend to serve Lachcha Rabdi Recipe with rose petals, pistachio and almond slivers, that take up this desi dessert one notch up for sure.
+Being a fan of dry fruits and rose petals, I tend to serve Lachha Rabdi Recipe with rose petals, pistachio and almond slivers, that take up this desi dessert one notch for sure.

 With Diwali just around the corner, do try Lachcha Rabdi Recipe and win over your guests in no time, ladies!